Mid to Senior Level

 - Minimum BS degree in Wetland Science, Plant/Soil Science, and/or related scientific disciplines

-- Minimum of 3 years and/or numerous projects of experience in wetland delineations and related fish and wildlife habitat assessments
+- Minimum of 3 years of experience in wetland delineations and related fish and wildlife habitat assessments

 - Valid WA State Driver’s License